 Why are Resales Always More Expensive to Renovate?

 You might have noticed it when doing your research.
-Or got a couple of quotes from designers or contractors you’ve met.
-No lie – resales can rack up much more compared to new BTOs or condo units when it comes to renovation costs.
+Or got a couple of quotes from designers or contractors you have met.
+No lie – resale apartments can rack up much more compared to new BTOs or condo units when it comes to renovation costs.

 But what factors exactly contribute to this increase?
-And what are some ways to keep your budget in check whilst renovating a resale home?
-Here, we dive into the details:
+What are some ways to keep your budget in check whilst renovating a resale home?
+We dive into the details:

 So, what racks up the costs in resale homes?